Gut Health: A Naturopathic Approach

 The Gut-Organ Communication Network

 The gut is central to health and well-being due to the multi-directional communication pathways called gut-organ axes, where the gut connects with many other organs and body systems, including the gut-brain axis, gut-skin axis, and gut-liver axis, to name a few.
-These communication channels support health by enabling feedback between the gut and other systems.
+These communication networks support health by enabling feedback between the gut and other systems, to maintain homeostasis.

 Gut-Brain Axis: The Mind-Gut Connection